jr81/hello-world/README.md

 # hello-world
-Create github account to hopefully contribute to some open source projects.
+Create github account so I can hopefully contribute to other open source projects.